ethereum-attestation-service/transitive-trust-sdk/README.md

 ## Usage

-Here's a basic example of how to use the `TransitiveTrustGraph` class:
+Here are examples of how to use the `TransitiveTrustGraph` class:

+### Example 1: Computing trust scores for specific targets

 ```typescript
 import { TransitiveTrustGraph } from "@ethereum-attestation-service/transitive-trust-sdk";